 Dembélé could only watch on as Europe’s hottest prospect scored three times over the two legs as Les Monégasques won 6-3 on aggregate.

-This has been Mbappé’s breakout year and he’s been involved in a goal every 65.82 minutes.
+Last season was Mbappé’s breakout year and he was involved in a goal every 65.82 minutes.
 No-one in Europe can match that return.
 He’ll be expected to find consistency at this level in order to be considered in the same level as Europe’s elite, it has been an incredible journey so far.

 After winning the Under-21 European Championships with France in 2015, there was a level of excitement surrounding the player’s chances.
 But no-one expected this.

-As rumours of interest from the big clubs started to surface, pictures began to emerge with 14-year-old Mbappé’s bedroom covered in posters of Cristiano Ronaldo and his style is reminiscent of the Portuguese legend.
+As rumours of interest from the big clubs started to surface, pictures began to emerge with 14-year-old Mbappé’s bedroom covered in posters of Ronaldo and his style is reminiscent of the Portuguese.

 Starting as a winger, he has shown great footwork, blistering pace and high self-belief.

-Now, after a full campaign under his belt, you can see his style begin to show the shape of a deadly centre-forward.
+Now, with a full campaign under his belt, you can see his style begin to show the shape of a deadly centre-forward.
 Just like Ronaldo has done as he has grown older.

 With his Mum still driving him to training at La Turbie, it’s easy for him to stay grounded despite the attention.